BA in Preparation for Teaching (Single Subject)

 Students may enter the English Education program for the Fall or Spring semester.
 Each year the program prepares approximately 50 candidates to receive credentials in English.
 95% of students completing the English Credential Program are hired by area middle and secondary schools.
 Graduates of the program teach in virtually every high school and middle school in the region.

 Below are the core requirements for achieving a B.A. in English Education.
-To see descriptions of these courses, check the general course descriptions.
+To see descriptions of these courses, check the catalog for this concentration.
+See the 4-Year Roadmap for a sample advising map to complete the degree program in four years.

 Check with your Major Advisor at least once each semester to track your progress.